Three-Year Drop of Unoffered Courses

 Reason for Policy: To ensure that the list of courses in the University's course catalog is current and accurate.

 Who Should Read the Policy: Faculty and staff at UIC who are involved in the creation, revision, or elimination of courses.

 - In February 1973, the UICC Senate approved a policy under which courses that had not been offered over a three-year period were subject to being dropped.

 - On February 16, 1994, the Senate Committee on Educational Policy reaffirmed this policy.

-Periodically the Office of Programs and Academic Assessment (OPAA) sends out a list of approved courses that have not been offered during a specific three-year period.
-Units are asked to examine the list and notify OPAA of errors or requests to retain courses by a certain date.
+Periodically the Office of Academic Programs (AP) sends out a list of approved courses that have not been offered during a specific three-year period.
+Units are asked to examine the list and notify AP of errors or requests to retain courses by a certain date.
 Courses for which a request for retention is not received are dropped automatically and removed from future catalogs.